latproc/clockwork/README.md

  * the 'cw' program is the clockwork interpreter and 'iosh' is the commandline shell that lets you monitor, debug and control your running clockwork programs.

+ We have added a test system using googletest (https://github.com/google/googletest).
+To enable it, create a file called LocalCMakeLists.txt in the 'iod' directory containing the line:

+ set (RUN_TESTS ON)

+ That will cause the googletest projects to be cloned into the project.
+To run the tests, build as above and then:

+ make debug-test

 <br/>
 <br/>